mevo1961/GarminMaps/test/python/README.md

 # GarminMaps
-test programs for the python code
+unittests for the python code